KaungSiThu-Sallius/HDB-Resale-Prices-Prediction/README.md

 - **Buyers** risk overpaying.
 - **Sellers** risk undervaluing their property.

-Our project tackled this problem by building a tool to replace guesswork with data-driven valuation insights, empowering users to make confident decisions.
+Our project tackled this problem by building a tool to replace guess-work with data-driven valuation insights, empowering users to make confident decisions.

 ---